ArixEggink/LocalICMandGekelerRatios/README.txt

 ReadMe

-This code can be used to calculate (local) ideal class monoids of function fields and the product of local gekeler ratios for an isogenyclass of Drinfeld modules.
+This code can be used to calculate (local) ideal class monoids of function fields and the product of local gekeler ratios for an isogeny class of Drinfeld modules.
 For the theoretical background see: voeg link artikel in The code can be copy-pasted into a local version of the computer algebra system Magma or into the online Magma calculator: https://magma.maths.usyd.edu.au/calc/ .

-The probably most important functions are:
+The most important functions are:

 ICMp(R,p)
 RngFunOrd,RngUPolElm -> [RngFunOrdIdl]
 Given an order R = A[x]/f(x) with f irreducible and p a prime of A, calculate the ideal class monoid of R_p.
-It is not know if the algorithm gives the correct answer if R is not of this form.
+It is not known if the algorithm gives the correct answer if R is not of this form.

 ProductOfLocalGekelerRatios(poly)
 RngUPolElm[RngUPol[FldFin]] -> a number
-Returns the product of all local gekeler ratios of poly, i.e. \prod_p v_p(poly)
+Returns the product of all local Gekeler ratios of poly, i.e. \prod_p v_p(poly)

 MinimalPolynomialOfFrobenius(A,phi)
-given a polynomial ring A = F_q[T] and a Drinfeld Module A->F_{q^n}{tau}
+Given a polynomial ring A = F_q[T] and a Drinfeld Module A->F_{q^n}{tau}
-mapping T to phi, return the minimal polynomial of the Frobenius endomorphism
+mapping T to phi, returns the minimal polynomial of the Frobenius endomorphism

 SingularPrimes(A,poly)
 RngUPol,RngUPolElm -> [RngUPolElm]